INFORMSJoC/2021.0076/README.md

 ## Setup
 ### Install dependencies
+To run the code, you will need to make sure that you have already installed Anaconda3.
-Need to install packages that are not available in Anaconda3
+You also need to install the packages in requirements.txt
 ```bash
 pip install -r requirements.txt
 ```